Sethuraman-Rajaganapathy/house-price-prediction/README.md

 # house-price-prediction
-We have made a house price prediction app using streamlit
+We have made a house price prediction app and have interfaced it with streamlit